MEET Your

 Tiana Olivia Photography

 I’m a mountain girl who is always seeking beauty and solitude in nature.
 I’m a follower of Christ.
-And I believe that it’s the small moments that hold the most meaning in the end.
+And I believe that it’s the small moments that hold the most meaning in retrospect.

 Getting to help couples plan and document what will be one of the most important days of their lives is a huge honor and not something I take for granted.